Dre Campbell Farm

 11. Horticultural Oil

-Finally, you can try using horticultural oil or dormant oil.
+Finally, you can use horticultural oil or dormant oil.
 This is a good brand, and it’s safe to use, even if the affected trees are close to your house.

 It functions as an insecticide by suffocating the pests.
 It works on the larvae and eggs.
-But you must completely saturate the pests and eggs for it to work properly.
+But you must thoroughly saturate the pests and eggs for it to work.

 Follow the instructions on the bottle.